ABBA: The Movie

 ABBA: The Movie is a 1977 mockumentary comedy-drama film about the 1977 Australian tour by the Swedish pop group ABBA.
 An international co-production between Sweden and Australia, the film was directed by Lasse Hallström, who previously helmed most of the band's videos.
 Its release coincided with ABBA: The Album, the group's fifth studio album, and features many songs from that album as well as many of their earlier hits, and one, "Get on the Carousel", unavailable anywhere else.

-Theatrically released in December 1977 in Sweden and Australia, it made its way overseas throughout 1978–79.
+Theatrically released in December 1977 in Sweden and Australia, it made its way elsewhere in the world throughout 1978–79.
 The film was a box office success and received positive reviews from critics, while gaining an enthusiastic response from ABBA fans.

 Plot

 Ashley Wallace is a naïve DJ on Radio 2TW, who normally presents a through-the-night country and western-themed show.
 In spite of this, he is sent by the station's boss to get an in-depth interview ("Not an interview, a dialogue", demands his boss) with the group, which is to be aired on the day ABBA leave Australia.
 Ashley, who has never done an interview before, fails, mainly because he has forgotten to pack his press card, although the fact that he is unable to buy a concert ticket doesn't help matters.
 Armed with his trusty reel-to-reel tape recorder, Ashley is forced to follow the group all over Australia, beginning in Sydney, and then travelling, in order, to Perth, Adelaide, and Melbourne, experiencing repeated run-ins with the group's very protective bodyguard, as well as his increasingly exasperated boss.
 Throughout the movie, Ashley is seen interviewing members of the public, asking them if and why they like ABBA.
 Almost all the comments are positive, but one man is driven mad by his ABBA-obsessed twelve-year-old son, and another girl thinks ABBA are over the top.

 Eventually, Ashley has a lucky chance encounter with Stig Anderson, the group's manager, in the foyer of ABBA's hotel, who agrees to arrange an interview, and gives him tickets to that evening's concert.
 But Ashley sleeps in and misses the interview time.
 Just as he has given up hope, he finds himself face-to-face with ABBA in an elevator.
 They give him an interview there and then, and he leaves Melbourne just in time to meet the deadline for the radio show to go on-air.
 He puts together the final edit in the back of a taxi from the airport, as ABBA depart Australia for Europe.
 With only minutes to go, Ashley makes it back to the radio station where, having set the tape up on the studio's playback machine, he relaxes at his control desk to listen as the interview is broadcast.